ZaarourOmar/WingtipTicketsSaaS-DbPerTenant/Learning Modules/Business Continuity and Disaster Recovery/DR-RestoreFromBackup/GeorestoreTutorial.md

 1. Open the [Azure portal](https://portal.azure.com) and delete the **ADD NAME OF RG HERE** resource group.
 	* Deleting these resources promptly is recommended as it stops billing for them.

+## Design the application to ensure app and database are colocated
+The sample app is designed so that the application always connects from aninstance in the same region as the tenant database.
+This design reduces latency between the application and the database.
+This optimization assumes the app-to-database interaction is chattier than the user-to-app interaction.

+Tenant databases may be spread across recovery and original regions for some time during repatriation.
+The app looks up the region hosting the tenant database server (by doing a DNS lookup on the server name).
+If the application instance isn't in the same region as the database, it redirects to the application instance in the same region as the database server.

 ## Next steps